What are epidermoid and pilar cysts?

 Both types of cyst are easy to remove under a local anaesthetic but this does

-leave a scar which will minimised as much as possible.
+leave a scar which will be minimised as much as possible.

 Reasons for removal may include: